xk-huang/yet-another-vectornet/README.md

 Inplement a Vectornet: hierarchical GNN encoder (no feature completing) + MLP predictor, without node feature completing.

 ~~The performance on test is 3.255 on  minADE (K=1) v.s that in paper of 1.81.~~ (bug found in `GraphDataset`: the former implementation contained *self-loops connection* in graph data, which was wrong; and the preprocessed `dataset.pt` was also wrong; now the model is still trainning...)

+After I fix the bug about self-loops in `Graph.Data`, I re-train the network with the same setting but only to find the performance on the validation set remains the same for about 2.6 of ADE, which was so disappointing.
+Notice that I only use the context (social + lanes) with about 5-10 meters around each agent (not enough machine for me), so I tried to change the context radius to 100 meters in `config.py` file (in the paper it's 200 * 200 if my memory serves me right).
+Unfortunately, the machines in the lab are not accessible to me right now, so I couldn't train the network with these new settings. :cry:

 branch `master` is sync with branch `large-scale`; branch `overfit-small` is archived.